cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 We saw the rise of the internet in the last 30 years, eliminating the need to go to a physical library to find information.
 Do we have more free time now?
 Not really.
-The promise of human freedom through technological advancement didn't materialize in the past, and it probably won't happen now with AI.
+The promise of human freedom through technological advancement didn't materialize in the past, and it probably won't happen now with AI either.

 I would like to be positive and believe that a 4-hour workweek is closer than ever.
 I want to believe in the potential of an AI that understands my strengths and weaknesses and helps me to be more efficient.
-But I'm not sure if that's going to happen.
-Or even if being more efficient would make me happier.
+But I'm not sure if that's going to happen, or even if being more efficient would make me happier.
 Instead, I think that AI is going to reshape the way we interact with the world, meaning that some new behaviors will be added and others will be removed.
-There is one particular thing that I'm concerned about: the human experience.
+There is one particular thing that I'm concerned about: lacking the human experience.

 # Supremacy

 AI systems have the potential to become ubiquitous.
 Unlike other breakthroughs, such as transportation and telephony, which required building infrastructure from scratch, AI solutions integrate seamlessly with our existing digital environment, including mobile phones and IoT devices.
 This means that, in the case of AI, the potential for adoption is broader than with any other technology.
-AI's scalability is taken for granted.
+From a technological perspective, AI's scalability is taken for granted.

 <aside class="quote">
     <em>“AI poses a solution to many problems, but we're merely starting to discover what we can solve with it.”</em>